Uncovering the Hidden Depths of Cultural Differences in Business: A Fish Out of Water’s Perspective

 The metaphor of a fish out of water is often used to describe a feeling of discomfort or unfamiliarity in a new environment.
 However, when it comes to international business and cultural differences, this metaphor should be seen in a positive light.
 When it comes to cultural differences in business, a fish out of water’s perspective should be welcomed.

-A Clear Sense of Self
+A Clear Sense of Self in Cultural Differences in Business

 The Revolving Door Syndrome

 It is that revolving door that seems to dominate at companies of all sizes when exploring new and foreign markets: “I have been to the US a couple of times and spoke with potential customers.
 They love my products!”
 It gives the false impression that a few visits create a good understanding of the culture and market potential.
-I am afraid that The Dunning-Kruger Effect is at play, which occurs when a lack of knowledge and skills cause an overestimation of the actual competence.
+I am afraid that The Dunning-Kruger Effect is at play, which occurs when a lack of knowledge and skills causes an overestimation of the actual competence.
 Many companies nowadays have a diverse workforce with employees of many different nationalities.
 These companies can benefit by making use of their employees’ cultural understanding and experience to better understand foreign markets.
-However, it is even more important that executives and decision-makers realize that they may not be that culturally competent and not always have a clear view on cultural differences in business.
+However, it is even more important that executives and decision-makers realize that they may not be that culturally competent and not always have a clear view of cultural differences in business.
 That is of course not an easy task.
 Recruiting company YER has a workforce that is built on “a clearer sense of self.”
-Still, the recruiters need to deal with clients that may not be that culturally competent and don’t realize it.
+Still, the recruiters need to deal with clients who may not be that culturally competent and don’t realize it.
 How some employees wish to pull their boss out of the fishbowl.
 Indeed, to understand other cultures, one needs to understand one’s own first.

 A Fish Out of Water’s Perspective